Here’s Everything the Federal Government Has Done to Respond to the Coronavirus So Far

-Here are the components of that latest relief package:
+Here are the components of that relief package:

 Increased unemployment benefits ($119 billion).
 The earlier relief legislation provided several enhancements to unemployment insurance benefits that were ultimately allowed to expire.
-The current package restores those enhancements, albeit at more modest levels.
-It adds $300 per week to unemployment benefits, continues “gig” worker eligibility for unemployment benefits, and lengthens the maximum period that a worker can collect unemployment to 50 weeks.
+This package restored those enhancements, albeit at more modest levels.
+It added $300 per week to unemployment benefits, continued “gig” worker eligibility for unemployment benefits, and lengthened the maximum period that a worker could collect unemployment to 50 weeks.

 Aid for schools ($82 billion).
-About two-thirds of the total amount is for grants to public K-12 schools, and most of the remainder is for grants to higher education.
+About two-thirds of the total amount was for grants to public K-12 schools, and most of the remainder was for grants to higher education.

 Health-specific measures ($78 billion).
 Included in this category is $29 billion designated for the procurement and distribution of coronavirus vaccines and treatments and $22 billion for testing, tracing, and mitigation of coronavirus.
-An additional $14 billion will support healthcare providers and bolster mental health services, and the National Institutes of Health will receive $1 billion to engage in further coronavirus research.
+An additional $14 billion supported healthcare providers and bolstered mental health services, and the National Institutes of Health received $1 billion to engage in further coronavirus research.

 Other measures ($123 billion).
-The legislation also includes funding for transportation, increased food stamp benefits, additional childcare assistance, rental assistance, and other programs.
+The legislation also included funding for transportation, increased food stamp benefits, additional childcare assistance, rental assistance, and other programs.